equinor/api-strategy/docs/strategy.md

 ### <a id="consistency"></a>Consistency
-To facilitate API adoption and make it easier to do reviews between teams following the API First principle, we should strive for _consistency_ in our APIs.
+To facilitate API adoption and make it easier to do reviews between teams following the [API First principle](#api-first), we should strive for _consistency_ in our APIs.
 REST is the preferred API mechanism in Equinor, except for industrial automation, where [OPC UA](#opc-ua) is the preference.
 The [Equinor REST API Guidelines](rest_guidelines.md) is an accompanying document containing guidelines and recommendations specifically for REST API design.

-Other protocols like GraphQL, AMQP and MQTT may be used when they bring significant benefits.
-But keep in mind that these protocols are not supported by the OpenAPI specification nor by our [API portal](#api-portal) & [API gateway](#api-gateway), and are best suited for app-internal APIs.
+Other protocols like GraphQL, AMQP and MQTT may be used when bringing significant benefits compared to REST.
+However, these protocols are not supported by the OpenAPI specification nor by our [API portal](#api-portal) & [API gateway](#api-gateway).
+Metadata about the API should then be published in other channels.
+Alternative ways of implementing security features like those provided by the API gateway should also be considered.

 ### <a id="opc-ua"></a>OPC UA